ece567-fall21-team13/medical-appointment-system/Testing and Evaluation.md

     - For patients that know which physician they want to see, ensure that the system assigned them to a correct physician.
 The aim is to have a >80% correct referral rate, as booking a physician can be a time-consuming process.
     - For patients who do not know which physician they would like to see, have an after-consultation survey to ensure that they have been assigned to a correct subspecialty physician.
 That will ensure that the system is working well for users who don't know their goal too well.
 The aim is to have a >70% sucess rate with this category of users.
 - Appropriate time selection.
-  - Timing your visit is important for both the consumers and
+  - Timing your visit is important for both the consumers and physcians providing the service.
+We aim to schedule appointments for everybody at a reasonable time, within at most 2 weeks of the initial scheduling.
+The system accounts for the pre-set time schedules of each physician.
+After scheduling and following through with the appointment, each patient is asked to rank their offerent time and suggest further improvement in one of the following categories:
+    - Time slot length
+    - Appointment location (in the event that the hostpical extends to multiple campuses)
+    - Appointment wait time (to identify if more of a 'heads up' is necessary)